 “Could these shoe prints have been left behind by Earth Visitors?”

 But before we can answer, we’re back to Maurice Chatelain again.
 We’re told that he’s a ‘former NASA space scientist who helped man reach the moon’ and author of ‘Our Ancestors Came from Outer Space’.
-This is the third most 1970s career path imaginable, after ‘disco astrologer’ and ‘bell-bottom technician/coke dealer’.
+This is the third most 1970s career path possible, after ‘disco astrologer’ and ‘bell-bottom technician/coke dealer’.
 Chatelain basically just tosses off some cut-rate von Danikenism, claiming that homo sapiens are the result of alien genetic experiments.
 He doesn’t seem interesting, until we get to his claim that you can connect 12 ancient Greek temples into a perfect Maltese cross, 300 miles wide.

 There follows some footage of Greek temples and an interview with a computer statistician, who claims that the odds of such a large Maltese cross forming accidentally are ridiculously low.
 I remember seeing this episode as a kid, and even back when I was a lot more open to this nonsense, wondering ‘yes, but why a Maltese cross?’
 I still don’t know, and the show is too busy making a big deal of the unlikelihood of a huge Maltese cross to explain the significance of said Maltese cross.